-3 40 per cent of SMEs had no debt in 2019, with the median indebted SME having a debt-to-assets ratio of just 12 per cent.
+$^{^{3}40}$ per cent of SMEs had no debt in 2019, with the median indebted SME having a debt to assets ratio of just 12 per cent.

-The rest of this paper is structured as follows: Section II provides an overview of the cost and financial position of firms before the pandemic.
-Section III considers the impact of the pandemic on turnover, employment, expenditure and profitability.
-Section IV assess the policy response and Section V concludes.
+The rest of this paper is structured as follows: section 2 provides an overview of the cost and financial position of firms before the pandemic.
+Section 3 considers the impact of the pandemic on turnover, employment, expenditure and profitability.
+Section 4 assess the policy response and section 5 concludes.